Skip to main content

 3

-(Optional) Poll to track processing status
+(Optional) Poll to track enrichment status

-If you want to track when the document is ready, use the id from step 1 with Get document to poll status.
-While processing, you will see "status": "processing".
-When the document is ready for search and download, the status becomes "status": "completed".
-This step is not required—Bigdata processes the document in the background after the upload.
+If you want to track when the document is ready, use the id from step 1 with Get document metadata to poll status.
+While enriching, you will see "status": "processing".
+When enrichment and indexing are complete, the status becomes "status": "completed".
+This step is not required, Bigdata enriches and indexes the document in the background after you upload it.

 # Use the id from the POST response (e.g. F22BC027BCE166BC89DD2A81358DA2F1)